kaifuchenlab/kaifuchenlab.github.io/2.team/index.md

 12/2018 ~ 01/2023
 From the King Abdullah University of Science and Technology.
 Moved to Ohio State University for a faculty position.

+**Xinlei Gao, Ph.D.**
+01/2020 ~ 12/2023
+From the University of Science and Technology of China.
+Moved to MIT for a faculty position.

 # <i class="fas fa-users"></i>Intern & Visitor Alumni